Yomiuri Giants: Great Japan Tokyo Baseball Club

+However, the Giants name would face minor challenging from Shōriki himself after the tour, as he wanted to name the team the Tokyo Golden Kites, after the Order of the Golden Kite, a military order of the Empire of Japan (which would be abolished in 1947 following World War II).
+The players, however, would hold firm, and Shōriki would retain the Giants name.

 Tokyo Kyojin

 In 1936, with the formation of the Japanese Baseball League, the team changed its name to the Tokyo Kyojin, often called the Tokyo Giants in non-Japanese sources.
-It won eight league championships under that name from 1936 to 1943, including six championships in a row.
+It won eight league championships under that name from 1936 to 1943, including six championships in a row from 1938 to 1943.

-Pitcher Victor Starffin, nicknamed "the blue-eyed Japanese", starred for the team until 1944.
+Russian-born pitcher Victor Starffin, nicknamed "the blue-eyed Japanese", starred for the team until 1944.
 One of the league's premier pitchers, he won two MVP awards and a Best Nine award, and won at least 26 games in six different years, winning a league-record 42 games in 1939.
 He followed his record-setting performance with another 38 wins in 1940.
 Pitcher Eiji Sawamura co-starred with Starffin on the Kyojin.
 He pitched the first no-hitter in Japanese pro baseball, on September 25, 1936, as well as two others.
 In 1937, he went 33–10 with a 1.38 earned run average.
 From 1937 to 1943 Sawamura had a record of 63–22, 554 strikeouts, and a 1.74 ERA.
-Sawamura enlisted in the Japanese Imperial Army in 1943.
-He was killed in battle when his ship was torpedoed near the end of the Second World War.
+Sawamura was conscripted into the Japanese Imperial Army in 1938, 1941, and 1943; he returned to play for the Giants between deployments, though injuries and time away hindered his form and velocity.
+He was released by the team in 1943, then killed in battle when his ship was torpedoed near the end of the Second World War.

 Outfielder Haruyasu Nakajima was a featured hitter during the franchise's first decade-and-a-half, and as player-manager led the Kyojin to a championship in 1941.
 Tetsuharu Kawakami was a team fixture from 1938 to 1958, winning the batting title five times, two home run crowns, three RBI titles, and had six titles for the most hits in a season.
 He was the first player in Japanese pro baseball to achieve 2,000 hits and was named the league's MVP three times.
 Leadoff man Shosei Go starred for the team from 1937 to 1943, winning league MVP in 1943.
 Only 5 ft 6 in and 140 lb, he was nicknamed "The Human Locomotive" due to his speed.

 Pitcher Hideo Fujimoto (also known as Hideo Nakagami) pitched for the team for 12 seasons from 1942 to 1955.
 He holds the Japanese records for lowest career ERA (1.90) and seasonal ERA (0.73 in 1943), as well as best all-time winning percentage (.697).
-He threw two career no-hitters, including the first perfect game in professional baseball.
+He threw two career no-hitters, including the first perfect game in Japanese professional baseball.
 In addition, he served as the Giants' player-manager in 1944 (there was no 1945 season) and part of 1946.